What makes the Cambridge History course so special?

 How many students take History at Newnham and what options do they choose?

-Approximately six to eight per year (circa eighteen to twenty-four in total), although these are occasionally augmented with American students taking a year abroad.
-There are perhaps half a dozen Newnham postgraduates working in History at any one time.
-The choice of options varies across time, space, and genres of history – and students benefit from the advice of their peers as well as their Director of Studies in shaping their path through the papers on offer.
+Our intake is approximately six to eight undergraduates per year (circa eighteen to twenty-four in total), although these are occasionally augmented with American students taking a year abroad.
+There are also up to around a dozen Newnham postgraduates working in History at any one time.
+Undergraduate options range across time, space, and genres of history: students benefit from the advice of their peers as well as their Director of Studies in shaping their path through the papers on offer.

 How will I be taught at Newnham?

-The structure of teaching is determined by the subject not the College.
-In History, the main teaching derives from weekly supervisions, on one paper per term, arranged by the Director of Studies.
-Lectures are a vital part of a student’s learning, and attendance at them is strongly encouraged.
+The structure of teaching is determined by the subject, not the College.
+In History, the main teaching derives from weekly supervisions arranged by the Director of Studies.
+Lectures, too, are a vital part of a student’s learning.
+There are also small-group seminars/classes, some of them in college and others organized by the History Faculty.

 Can you tell me more about the History Fellows and Lecturers?